Comfort Manaslu Circuit Trek - 17 Days

 Winter and monsoon seasons are possible but more challenging.

-An individuals can not apply for Restricted Area Permit, if you book your trip with Higher Limits Trek & Expedition then we will handle the permits for you.
+An individual can not apply for a Restricted Area Permit.
+If you book your trip with Higher Limits Trek & Expedition, then we will handle the permits for you.
+You can also read our detailed guide to trekking permits in Nepal to understand the full permit system.

 No. It is less crowded than Everest and Annapurna, making it ideal for trekkers seeking solitude and authenticity.